AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/cja-migration-planning.md

 | Adoption acceleration project | Moderate | Moderate |
 | Analytics Source Connector | Low | Low |

-Use the following diagram to help visualize where each migration method falls on the spectrum in terms of level of effort, as well as the end result that each achieves:
+Use the following diagram to help visualize where each migration method falls on the spectrum in terms of level of effort, as well as the long-term viability that each achieves:

 ![cja migration methods](assets/cja-migration-methods.png)